MarcelaCespedes/MNL_algorithm/README.md

 # MNL_algorithm
-Repository for the Maximisation of Network Likelihood (MNL) algorithm, as discussed in manuscript titled _An efficient algorithm for estimating brain covariance networks_ which is currently under review at PLOS One.
+Repository for the Maximisation of Network Likelihood (MNL) algorithm, as discussed in manuscript titled _An efficient algorithm for estimating brain covariance networks_ published in PLOS One, available [here](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0198583).

-Pre-print version of the manuscript is available at [here](https://eprints.qut.edu.au/112984/).

 ## Reproduce the simulation study
 The **Simulation_study** folder contains all the necessary R code to generate simulated data from binary matrices <a href="http://www.codecogs.com/eqnedit.php?latex=S_1" target="_blank"><img src="http://latex.codecogs.com/gif.latex?S_1" title="S_1" /></a> and <a href="http://www.codecogs.com/eqnedit.php?latex=S_2" target="_blank"><img src="http://latex.codecogs.com/gif.latex?S_2" title="S_2" /></a> and then perform the simulated study for the MNL algorithm, as well as for the graphical LASSO (gLASSO) and Pearson's pairwise correlation (PPC) analyses and reproduce the plots in the manuscript.